Building Positive Communication in Your Relationship

 - Seek couples counselling

 Couples counselling can help improve your communication skills.
-If you have identified with any of the above horsemen, you may benefit from seeking support from a therapist.
+If you have identified with any of the above horsemen, you may benefit from seeking support from a therapist or attending a couples workshop.
 There are several publications written by John Gottman.
 Highly recommended on this reading list is Seven Principles for Making Marriage Work.
 This publication is research-based and offers strategies and tools for couples who may be struggling with negative communication patterns.